 More difficult is finding an effective counter to the authoritative-sounding alternative medical advice of this doctor gone Jeremiah.
 He may think we're doomed if we don't follow his advice, but the evidence seems to point in the other direction.
 We're doomed if we listen to his cynical views of science-based medicine and promotion of pseudoscience-based medicine.
 A better source of unbiased, accurate information on such things as vaccines is the website Science-Based Medicine.

-See also Antivaxxer Plague, Andrew Wakefield, the anti-vaccination movement, detoxification therapies, flu vaccine, Barbara Loe Fisher, Jay Gordon, Joseph Mercola, supplements, and Defending Falsehoods.
+See also Antivaxxer Plague, Andrew Wakefield, the anti-vaccination movement, detoxification therapies, flu vaccine, Barbara Loe Fisher, Jay Gordon, Joseph Mercola, natural cancer cures, supplements, and Defending Falsehoods.

 Wallace, Amy.
 (2009).
 An Epidemic of Fear: How Panicked Parents Skipping Shots Endangers Us All, Wired.
 To hear his enemies talk, you might think Paul Offit is the most hated man in America.
 A pediatrician in Philadelphia, he is the coinventor of a rotavirus vaccine that could save tens of thousands of lives every year.
 Yet environmental activist Robert F. Kennedy Jr. slams Offit as a “biostitute” who whores for the pharmaceutical industry.
 Actor Jim Carrey calls him a profiteer and distills the doctor’s attitude toward childhood vaccination down to this chilling mantra: “Grab ‘em and stab ‘em.”
 Recently, Carrey and his consort, Jenny McCarthy, went on CNN’s Larry King Live and singled out Offit’s vaccine, RotaTeq, as one of many unnecessary vaccines, all administered, they said, for just one reason: “Greed.”